oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 ##### Database change

-Trust cluster need a new property named as “trusted_cluster_flag” to indicate this is a trusted cluster.
-Relevant tables / views include dwh_cluster_configuration_history_view, vds_groups, we may need modify insert_data.sql to modify the property of the default cluster.
+Trust cluster need a new property named as “trusted_service” to indicate this is a trusted cluster.
+Relevant tables / views include vds_groups, vm_templates_view and vms.

 ##### High Availability